 - 1 cup soy sauce

-- 1 lb. deer steaks, we used sirloin, poppers would also be delicious with sliced dove breasts
+- 1 lb. venison steaks, we used sirloin these poppers are also delicious made with sliced dove breasts

 - 18 strips of thick bacon, rolled thin with a rolling pin, then cut in half lengthwise with kitchen shears

-- your favorite bbq sauce, for slathering at the end of the smoking/grilling time, warmed
+- your favorite bbq sauce, for slathering the poppers at the end of the smoking/grilling time

 - Slice the deer steaks into thin, elongated pieces, approx. 2-3" in length.